-The City of Hartselle is comparatively young as towns go, having been established in 1870 as a site considered strategic alongside the South and North Alabama Railroad.
-Originally the budding village was located a half-mile north of the present downtown area; it had to pick itself up and move at the railroad’s request because the slopes of the old site made it impractical as a train stop and station.
+Located in Morgan County in north-central Alabama, Hartselle was incorporated in 1875 and named for George Hartselle, a founding father whose descendants still live in the area.
+Considered a strategic location alongside the South and North Alabama Railroad, the budding village was originally located a half-mile north of the present downtown area and had to relocate at the railroad’s request because the slopes of the old site made it impractical as a train stop and station.

 200 Sparkman Street NW Hartselle, AL 35640 |